albertZhangTJ/albertZhangTJ/README.md

 Hello World!

 I'm Albert ZHANG Tongjun.
-I am currently a computer science undergraduate junior at National University of Singapore.
+I am currently a computer science undergraduate rising senior at National University of Singapore.

-Huge fan of C, but also have experience in C++, Java, Javascript, Python, Go, and SQL.
+Huge fan of C, but also have experience in C++, Java, Javascript, Python, Go, Rust, and SQL.

-Specialized in network, operating system, security, and fuzzing.
-My current work is primarily on grammar-based fuzzing (see [here](https://github.com/albertZhangTJ/sqlancer-lancerfuzz)).
+My research interest lies primarily in grammar-based fuzzing for RDBMS (see [here](https://github.com/albertZhangTJ/sqlancer-lancerfuzz)), but I am also generally interested in network, operating system, security, and fuzzing.

 PS: I'm currently single so ... yeah